neurostuff/ohbm2021-nimare-tutorial/notebooks/tutorial.md

 pain_dset.update_path(dset_dir)
 ```

-The `Dataset` stores most relevant information as properties.
+In NiMARE, datasets are stored in a special `Dataset` class.
+The `Dataset` class stores most relevant information as properties.

 The full list of identifiers in the Dataset is located in `Dataset.ids`.
 Identifiers are composed of two parts- a study ID and a contrast ID.
 Within the Dataset, those two parts are separated with a `-`.